ninoseki/mitaka/README.md

 ## How to use

-The Chrome extension show context menus based on the type of IOC you selected and then you can choose what you want to search / scan on.
+The Chrome extension shows context menus based on a type of IOC you selected and then you can choose what you want to search / scan on.

 **Examples:**